cisco-ce/roomos.cisco.com/doc/MTR/USBContentCameraSupport.md

 # USB Content Camera Support

 RoomOS devices now support USB cameras, allowing any USB 2.0 camera that supports the MJPEG format to function effectively.
-This feature is available in both Microsoft Teams Rooms (MTR) and Webex modes, applicable during and outside of meetings.
-Users can select the content camera from the share source using the RoomOS user interface or through the MTR application interface.
+This feature is available in <!--- both Microsoft Teams Rooms  and --> Webex mode, applicable during and outside of meetings.
+Users can select the content camera from the share source using the RoomOS user interface <!--- or through the Microsoft Teams Rooms application interface-->.
 This functionality is compatible with the current portfolio of devices, including the Room Series (Bar, Bar Pro, Kit EQ/EQX, Kit Pro), Board Series (Pro and Pro G2), and Desk Pro.
 Note that USB cameras are supported for content sharing but not for video.

 No configuration is required when using a content camera.
 Simply plug the camera into the Type A input on the product.
 Currently, we support up to two USB input sources, allowing for the connection of two USB cameras.